Bayonetta 3 is back, and she has a brand-new hairstyle

 Analysis: absence makes the heart grow fonder

 The Nintendo Switch-exclusive Bayonetta 3 is the third entry in developer Platinum Games’ beloved series, and it’s almost a relief to see the game in action at this point.
-After teasing nothing but a logo at E3 2017, the wait for Bayonetta 3 has been drawn out, to say the least.
+After teasing nothing but a logo at The Game Awards 2017, the wait for Bayonetta 3 has been drawn out, to say the least.
 Thankfully, a release window of 2022 was also provided in the game’s trailer.

 The game closed out the September 2021 Nintendo Direct presentation, which included the reveal of N64 and Sega Genesis games coming to Nintendo Switch Online, Kirby and the Forgotten Lands, and a closer look at Splatoon 3.
 Overall, it was a pretty strong showing for Nintendo ahead of the Nintendo Switch OLED’s launch on October 8, 2021.